TABLE OF CONTENTS:

 Re-enactor notes: Any non-issue tentage must be approved by commanding officer.
 It is recommended that you not purchase a tent without assistance.

-• Tables - Like folding stools and chairs, folding camp tables were extremely rare (to non-existent) for the enlisted men in camps (though many in our group use them when event standards permit.)
+• Tables - Like folding stools and chairs, folding camp tables were extremely rare (to non-existent) for the enlisted men in camps.
 When seen in period photos at all, camp tables were scavenged or built from materials on hand.
 Any small period correct wood folding camp table will be acceptable, however more authentic options may be to use a hard tack box stood on end, or with legs attached to it's lid.
 Or a trestle table (a separate top supported by sawhorses, barrels, boxes, logs, or tree branch legs).
 Of course not bringing a table at all is a perfectly good option.

 I wish to thank Ken Morris of the 10th New York, and Dave Myrick and Jerry Todd of the 1st Maine Cavalry reenacting groups for kindly allowing me to use excerpts from their own authenticity standards as a starting point in the creation of those above.
 It helped immensely.
 I seek accuracy above all else, and welcome comments, new information, and evidence in the search to make them as correct as possible given the often times limited materials on hand.
 Please email me at: email@example.com